bwq518/softether-vpn-client-script-ubuntu24/README.md

 ===============================================
 !!!!!!!!!!!!!
 Attention  !!!!!!!!!!!!

-The bin. files were compilted on Ubuntu 24.04 x86_64 linux.
+The bin. files were compiled on Ubuntu 24.04 x86_64 linux.

 You should double check the OS verions before connecting vpn by softether vpn client.